The 6 Key Blogging Tools I Use to Write 3 Long-Form Articles Every Week

 The internal algorithms discourage complex sentences or ones which are hard to read.
 It highlights the use of adverbs and passive voice.
 When writing, you can miss mistakes and obtuse sentences can mask themselves.
 Hemingway won’t let that happen to you.

 Use Canva to Professionalize Your Design

-When we rebranded our startup we had a designer from Koombea create a range of images and icons which we use to ensure our branding.
-If you’re a company and recognize the value of this investment, I recommend you do similar.
+When we rebranded our startup, we had a designer from Koombea create a range of images and icons which we use to ensure our branding.
+If you’re a company and recognize the value of this investment, I recommend you do something similar.